artsy/artsy.github.io/_posts/2018-02-06-apogee-technical-retrospective.markdown

 Unfortunately, Google Add-ons are a bit... strange.
 The Add-on itself is executed in Google's datacentres (not the user's browser) and is written in [JavaScript 1.6-ish][version].
 Specifically, it runs with JavaScript 1.6, plus some features from 1.7, plus some other features from 1.8, and also ["Google Advanced Services"][gas].
 The execution environment also lacks an event loop, which makes sense from Google's perspective (their servers need to know if a script execution has completed) but is still a bit unusual.

 Rather than deal with a weird version of JavaScript, we decided to write the Add-on in [TypeScript][] and compile down to something Google can execute.
 We also found [open source typings][typings] for the Google APIs, which helped a lot.
-Google also provides access to certain whitelisted libraries, including [Lodash][], which is handy.
+Google also provides access to certain allowlisted libraries, including [Lodash][], which is handy.

 Add-ons also have a somewhat complex permissions and authentication model.
 The [documentation][] provided is a great illustration of why _complete_ documentation is not necessarily _effective_ documentation.
 If you already understand what you're doing, the docs are a good reference, but I found them difficult to learn from.
 I really like [this explanation][docs] of how to structure documentation like unit tests.